yohannrub/jquery.timed-slideshow/README.md

 ## Usage

-Create a top-level block element, then put the list of slides, and optionally *prev* / *next* buttons and pagination elements, inside it (no matter at which sub-level).
+Create a top-level block element, then put the list of slides, and optionally previous/next buttons and pagination elements, inside it (no matter at which sub-level).
 Apply specific CSS classes to these elements (see *Options*).

 Example: